Poisson--Dirichlet approximation for counting integers with divisors in an interval: Introduction

 \subsection{Acknowledgments}

-The author thanks Dimitris Koukoulopoulos, Kaisa Matomäki and Gérald Tenenbaum for helpful comments on this project.
+The author is grateful to Kevin Ford, Dimitris Koukoulopoulos, Kaisa Matomäki and Gérald Tenenbaum for helpful comments on this project.
 The author was supported by the Courtois Chair II in fundamental research at the start of the project, and is now supported by the Research Council of Finland grant no. 364214.